Třeboň: Spa

-The spa company Slatinné lázně Třeboň s.r.o. is the largest employer in the town.
+The spa company Slatinné lázně Třeboň is the largest employer in the town.
 The peat spa in Třeboň focuses on the treatment of musculoskeletal disorders, rheumatic problems, and post-injury and post-surgery reconvalescence.
 The first modern spa in Třeboň was opened in 1883.

+Transport

+Třeboň lies at the crossroads of two important roads: the I/24 (which connects the D3 motorway with the Czech-German border in Halámky, part of the European route E49). and the I/34 (the section from České Budějovice to Jindřichův Hradec, part of the European route E551).

+Třeboň is located on the major international railway line Prague–Vienna.

 Culture

 The International Festival of Animated Films Anifest was held in Třeboň each May between 2002 and 2010; after that, Anifilm took its place.
+However, Anifest was moved from Třeboň to Liberec in 2020.

 Sights

 The natural centre of the town's historic core is Masarykovo Square.
 It is surrounded by burgher houses with Renaissance and Baroque facades.
 In the centre there are a Renaissance stone fountain from 1569, and a Baroque Marian column.
 The main landmark is the Old Town Hall, built in 1563.
 In 1638, a massive quadrangular 31 m high tower was added to the town hall.

 Třeboň Castle is a Renaissance castle.
 A small stone castle in Třeboň was first mentioned in 1374.
 The current castle was created in 1565–1575 by reconstruction of old castle buildings damaged by fire.
 The castle includes an English-style castle park.

-Church of Our Lady Queen and Saint Giles is the largest building in the complex of the former Augustinian monastery.
+The Church of Our Lady Queen and Saint Giles is the largest building in the complex of the former Augustinian monastery.
 The monastery was founded in 1367 by the Rosenberg family and construction of the church began the same year.
 The monastery was abolished in 1785.

-The entrance to the town was guarded by massive gates, which are together with fragments of town walls preserved to this day.
+The entrance to the town was guarded by massive gates, which are together with the fragments of the town walls preserved to this day.

-In popular culture

-The TV series The Territory of White Deer was filmed in Třeboň.